HyperRamzey/ffmpeg-auto-cut-multiple-segments-fast/README.md

 ## timecodes format
-timecodes should be provided in this format: HH:SS:MM-HH:SS:MM, (start of the segment you need to cut - end of the segment)
+timecodes should be provided in this format: HH:MM:SS-HH:MM:SS, (start of the segment you need to cut - end of the segment)

 Example:
 ```